-Fig. 7.20: Energy levels of the rare-earth metals with selected designations.
-The range accessible by diode laser radiation for optical excitation is marked (according to [43]).
-The rigorous dipole selection rules of the free atom $(\Delta \ell = \pm 1)$ are lifted by the (weak) coupling of the electronic states to the vicinity of the electrical crystal field that causes a mixture of $4f^n$ and $4f^{n-1}5d$ states.
-The energy shift by this interaction is quite small, but for the radiative decay the dipole coupling is now predominant and reduces the lifetimes of the states dramatically to the range of some microseconds.
+Fig. 7.20 Energy levels of neodymium Nd^{3+} ions within the solidstate.
+The details of the splitting depend on the host lattice. crystal field that causes a mixture of $4f^n$ and $4f^{n-1}5d$ states.
+The energy shift by this interaction is quite small, but for the radiative decay the dipole coupling is now predominant and reduces the lifetimes of the states dramatically to the range of some microseconds (see Prob.
+7.5).
 Therefore, intensive absorption and fluorescence of the rare-earth ions can be observed on transitions between the fine-structure levels.
-On the other hand, fluorescence cannot be observed from every level since there are competing relaxation processes caused by the coupling of the ionic states to the lattice oscillations, or phonons, of the host lattice, which can lead to fully radiation-
+On the other hand, fluorescence cannot be observed from every level since there are competing relaxation processes caused by the coupling of the ionic states to the lattice oscillations, or phonons, of the host lattice, which can lead to fully radiation-free transitions.

-Fig. 7.21: Energy levels of neodymium Nd^{3+} ions within the solid state.
-The details of the splitting depend on the host lattice. free transitions.
 Those processes are the more probable, the more the fine-structure levels are lying next to each other.
-In Fig. 7.19 the fluorescence lines are quite narrow, showing that the atomic character of the ions is largely maintained.
-7.8 Selected solid-state lasers From Fig. 7.20 it can easily be imagined that there are countless laser media containing rare-earth ions [54].
+In Fig. 7.18 the fluorescence lines are quite narrow, showing that the atomic character of the ions is largely maintained.
+7.8 Selected solid-state lasers From Fig. 7.19 it can easily be imagined that there are countless laser media containing rare-earth ions [96].
 We have selected special solid-state lasers that play an important role as efficient, powerful or low-noise fixed-frequency lasers.
 Those lasers are used, for example, as pump lasers for the excitation of tunable laser systems or for materials processing that demands intensive laser radiation with good spatial coherence properties.
-Tunable lasers, which increasingly employ solid-state systems, will also be discussed in a subsequent section about vibronic lasers (Section 7.9).
+Tunable lasers, which increasingly employ solid-state systems, will also be discussed in a subsequent section about vibronic lasers (Sect.
+7.9).

-Fig. 7.22: Laser transitions of neodymium lasers and absorption spectrum.
+Fig. 7.21 Laser transitions of neodymium lasers and absorption spectrum.